 Back when our grandparents had children there was less information and advice coming at them.
 So as a parent then, you were trusting doctors advice or relying on generational example for your 'parenting style'.
 You either did the same or the exact opposite depending on what home life you had as a child.
-For most it was probably that twighlight zone of a little of this and definitely not that!
+For most, it was probably that twilight zone of a little of this and definitely not that!
 So, I start to research how to teach a reluctant child to swim.
 I love to research!
 I admit I was confused because her sister is a fish and was swimming early.

 There are methods and theories out the wazoo!
 Why?
 I think we all have heard by now that there are different strokes for different folks.
 Your right way of doing something may be absolutely wrong for me.
 Even if our children were identical, you and I, aren't.
-You may be able to have the patience for teaching your child math for instance and it is just better for all involved that I get a tutor for mine.
+You may be able to have the patience for teaching your child math for instance and it is just better for all involved that I get a tutor for my child.
 Or maybe I could say the exact same thing as you but your child receives it way better than mine does.
-A three day potty training method might have worked for your son, but my son, who is yes older that yours, isn't buying into it.
-You may think my methods of watching my children are way overprotective but maybe I think your are way too lax.
+A three-day potty training method might have worked for your son, but my son, who is yes older than yours, isn't buying into it.
+You may think my methods of watching my children are way overprotective but maybe I think you are way too lax.
 You may think I am too soft and am creating 'the problem' in the first place.
 I may think you are pushing your kid too hard to be a world changer and the pressure is unfair.
 Again - Grace!

-My goal in this whole parenting thing is to do as little damage to my children as possible.
-I have, yes, accepted the fact that I will damage my children (definitely the oldest trial child) to some degree and probably down to the youngest child (most likely spoiled baby).
+My goal, in this whole parenting thing, is to do as little damage to my children as possible.
+I have, yes, accepted the fact that I will damage my children (definitely to the oldest trial child) to some degree and probably down to the youngest child (most likely spoiled baby).
 I think the important thing to remember is that no matter how confident we seem about our method or choice there is always some little part of us that wonders if what worked with the first child will work for the others.
 So, if we can stay open to hearing others' ideas (yes with a grain of salt) and remain teachable and humble we will be way better examples to our children of how to put up with 'difficult people' or 'judgemental' people.

 And the rest....